Introduction

 fn isJustPressed

-fn isJustPressed*(code: int): bool {
+fn isJustPressed*(code: Key): bool {

 Returns, whether code was just pressed this loop.